fgsfds/Shadow-Warrior-Voxel-Pack/readme.txt

 ============================================================================================

 This pack provides voxel replacements for sprites in Shadow Warrior.
-It is meant to be used with BuildGDX or VoidSW port.
+It is meant to be used with BuildGDX port.

 ============================================================================================
 HOW TO USE
 ============================================================================================

-BuildGDX (1.09 or later) and VoidSW:
+BuildGDX (1.09 or later):
 - put voxels.zip into autoload folder
 - make sure "enable autoload folder" checkbox is enabled